SebastianCastellano/Hypermedia-Project/README.md

 As about pages we created the index page, witch is the home page, and it is divided in different sections and you can navigate in this sections by scrolling or by using internal structural links; then we created the about Mantova page where there is written for example why visit Mantova; then we created contact us page to contact the VistiMantova tourism office and this page is organized with a view with contact info and a background with an image; then we created the event list page, a page to see a list of events (with an event card for each event), where there are also two group link to filter events and go to the summer event page or to the winter event page; then in analogue way we created the point of interest page, a page to see a list of points of interest (with a card for each point of interest); and same thing for itinerary list page (a page to see a list of itineraries); we created also a service list page to see a list of types of services; then we created the event page, whitch is a page to view the details of an event, and in this page there are a selector to go to the previous / next event, a title banner with a slideshow of images related to the event a box with essential info about the event (the name of the event, the date, the place, etc), a description about the event and on the side there is a card with the point of interest where the event is hosted (and you can click on it to view details about the point of interest); then in analogue way we created a point of interest page to view detailed info about a point of interest with a title banner as an event page (and so with also a slideshow), a description of the point of interest and on the side there are listed both events taking place in that point of interest and intineraries involving it; then we created an itinerary page where there are detailed info about the itinerary (accompanied by a title, an image, and other info such as the lenght of the itinerary) whith a description, a map of the itinerary and on the side there is a list of the points of interest (with point of interest cards) belonging to the itinerary; finally we created a service type page to visualize all services of a certain type.

-When we designed pages we took care about responsibility: we designed all pages to adapt the content to all window size so that the website is flawless both on desktop and on tablet / smartphone, enfact pages in the website is reactive and change the behaviour according to orientation of the device or to the size of the window of the browser. ......................
+When we designed pages we took care about responsibility: we designed all pages to adapt the content to all window sizes so that the website is flawless both on desktop and on tablet / smartphone, enfact pages in the website are reactive and change the behaviour according to orientation of the device or to the size of the window of the browser.

-ottimizzazioni per prendere punti (specificando essere per rendere le pagine)

-quale render side qq ....

-altre ottimizzazioni per prendere punti
+For example header became automatically a dropdown menu in mobile device or if the window width of the browser is reduced.
+Also event list page, point of interest page, itinerary page are optimized and not only have an optimized interface: if you reduce the window lenght, automatically the number of columns reduces itself also.
+Another example an event page or a point of interest page or even an itinerary page where if you reduce the size of the window, any element is moved to hold a good design in the page.
+A last example is the contact us page where the size of the background and the size of the box with contact info are reactive to the size of the window, for example if you reduce the lenght of the window the box remains centered in the page and if you continue to reduce the size of the window also the box reduce its dimensions.

+Designing our website we also took care about technical correctness of pages implementation and also on accessibility.